LostByteSoft/ConvertAACtoAC3/readme.md

 -Use command line.

--It's just a bash script to use ffmpeg.
+-It's just a bash script for easy use ffmpeg.

 -Convert audio files (6 channels) to AC3 6 channels.
 (Wav, Aac, Dts, Flac)

 -Convert AAC or another audio files.

 -An easy way to convert audio (with video) AAC 6 channels to AC3 or DTS 6 channels.

+-Convert video to x264 and x265.

 How to ?
 ---------------------------------------------